frcsdes/research-blog/pages/home/template.md

 ### OcSIGGRAPH

-I am a former board member of [OcSIGGRAPH](http://www.ocsiggraph.org/), the association that organizes the Montpellier ACM SIGGRAPH Chapter in the South of France.
+I am a former board member of [OcSIGGRAPH](http://www.ocsiggraph.org/), the association that organizes the Montpellier ACM SIGGRAPH Chapter.

 ### Programming